I am a postdoctoral fellow at the Eric and Wendy Schmidt Center at the Broad Institute of MIT and Harvard.

-I am broadly interested in developing statistical models and algorithms to address problems in biology and machine learning, with a particular interest in problems involving spatial or network structure.
+I am broadly interested in developing statistical and machine learning methods to address fundamental problems in biology, with a particular focus on problems involving graphs or spatial structure.

 Recent Updates